 Background

-Judy Scales-Trent was born on October 1, 1940, in Winston-Salem, North Carolina, United States.
-She is a daughter of William Johnson Junior Trent, the first executive director of the United Negro College Fund, and Viola (Scales) Trent.
+Scales-Trent, Judy was born on October 1, 1940 in Winston-Salem, North Carolina, United States.
+Daughter of William Johnson Junior and Viola (Scales) Trent.

 173 W Lorain St, Oberlin, OH 44074, United States